8ctopus/apache-php-fpm-alpine/README.md

 - All changes to configuration files are automatically applied (hot reload)
 - Xdebug is configured for step by step debugging and profiling
 - Profile php code with SPX or Xdebug

-_Note_: If you also need MariaDB database, check the [php sandbox](https://github.com/8ctopus/php-sandbox) project.

 ## quick start